A sculpture on a man with open arms in Cambridge. Creator: Slawek Dejneka

 A painting of a person with a hat on

-a painting of a red and blue bird on a white background
+A painting of a red blue bird on a white background

-a painting of a red and blue bird on a white background
+A painting of a red blue bird on a white background

 A painting of a colorful abstract painting